Degree Programs Abroad

-DePaul's Kellstadt Graduate School of Business partners with the Bahrain Institute of Banking & Finance to offer the MBA and master of science degrees in Finance, Human Resources and Islamic Finance.
+DePaul's Kellstadt Graduate School of Management partners with the Bahrain Institute of Banking & Finance to offer the MBA and master of science degrees in Finance, Human Resources and Islamic Finance.
 The latter is a unique program that explores modern conventional and Islamic financial markets, instruments and decision-making.
 Each cohort has about 30 part-time students drawn from the private sector and government ministries and is taught by DePaul professors on site.

 Students participating in the summer Jordan trip learn refugee service management in the cultural and religious context of the Middle East.
 Participants learn the best practices in refugee resettlement with Palestinian and Iraqi populations under the United Nations Relief and Works Agency and with the United Nations High Commissioner for Refugees.
 Participants will also learn from Chicago resettlement programs of World Relief Services, Heartland Alliance, Interfaith Refugee Services, and Catholic Charities.
 This program is for graduate students in the School of Public Service.

 First-year students will spend spring break in Jordan following completion of the winter quarter course, Crypts and Castles: Jordan in World History.
 The course uses archaeology, anthropology, and geography to uncover past and present experiences of what is now the country of Jordan.
 In addition to Amman, students will visit the ancient cities of Jerash and Ajlun, the desert castles of Harranah and Amra, the Dead Sea, Mt.
 Nebo, and the famed archeological site of Petra.